morungos/morungos.github.io/_posts/2025-08-17-management.md

 taxonomy](https://en.wikipedia.org/wiki/Bloom's_taxonomy), we usually want to get beyond that, to critical evaluation.

-### 3. "Hallucinations" aren't the only big problem, off-topic content is too
+### 3. Off-topic content is as big a problem as "hallucination"

 I was expecting a lot of what we might impolitely call "bollocks" -- information that is frankly wrong, or at best misleading.
 There is plenty of incorrect information, but it's not as obvious as you might like.

-For example, latency is a big factor in this project.
+To pick an example, latency is a big factor in this project.
 We need a fast response.
 And these reports will merrily give you quantitative latency values, One of our reports quoted the latency of the MJPEG image compression as "< 15ms" -- without any source.
 Following up, an AI summary attributed a similar value to [this